-- 1 Connect your video signal to a SYNC I/O Video Ref In port. - 2 Connect the SYNC I/O Video Ref Out port to the Video In port. - 3 Connect the SYNC I/O Video Out port to other video devices.
+- 1 Connect your video signal to the SYNC I/O Video Ref In port. - 2 Connect the SYNC I/O Video Ref Out port to the Video In port. - 3 Connect the SYNC I/O Video Out port to other video devices, ensuring that the signal is terminated by the last device in the chain.